 If a WUR non-AP STA is in WUR Mode, then:

 The WURx of the WUR non-AP STA shall be in WURx awake state during the WUR duty cycle schedule agreed between WUR AP and WUR non-AP STA if the PCR component of the WUR non-AP STA is in the doze state.
+The WURx of the WUR non-AP STA may be in WURx doze state outisde the WUR duty cycle schedule agreed between WUR AP and WUR non-AP STA if the PCR component of the WUR non-AP STA is in the doze state. (#889)

-The WURx of the WUR non-AP STA may be in WURx doze state after the WUR non-AP STA uses the PCR component to complete a successful frame exchange with the WUR AP, which informs the WUR AP that the PCR component of the WUR non-AP STA is the awake state.
+The WURx of the WUR non-AP STA may be in WURx doze state after the WUR non-AP STA uses the PCR component to complete a successful frame exchange with the WUR AP, which informs the WUR AP that the PCR component of the WUR non-AP STA is in(#1133) the awake state.

 The WUR non-AP STA may not listen for Beacon frame if the PCR component of the WUR non-AP STA is in PS mode (see 11.2.3.1 (General)).